JibbSmart/JoyShockMapper/README.md

 ZL = ^RMOUSE RMOUSE  # ADS toggle on tap
-E  = !C\ !C/         # Convert in game toggle crouch to regular press UP = !1\ 1           # Convert Batarang throw double press to hold press W  = R E\            # In Halo MCC, reload on tap but apply E right away to cover for in game hold -,S = SPACE+         # Turbo press for button mash QTEs.
+E  = !C\ !C/         # Convert in game toggle crouch to regular press UP = !1\ 1           # Convert Batarang throw double press to hold press W  = R E\            # In Halo MCC, reload on tap but apply E right away to cover for in-game hold processing -,S = SPACE+         # Turbo press for button mash QTEs.
 No one likes to button mash :( R3 = !1\ LMOUSE+ !Q/ # Half life melee button
+UP,UP = !ENTER\ LSHIFT\ !G\ !L\ !SPACE\ !H\ !F\ !ENTER/ # Pre recorded message UP,E = BACKSPACE+    # Erase pre recorded message if I change my mind
 ```

+Take note that the Simultaneous Press and Double Press bindings (but not Chorded Press) below introduce delays in the raising of the events until the right mapping is determined.
+Time windows are not added but events might be pushed together within a frame or two.

 #### 1.3 Simultaneous Press
 JoyShockMapper additionally allows you to map simultaneous button presses to different mappings.
 For example you can bind character abilities on your bumpers and an ultimate ability on both like this: